 For a company with a direct or indirect presence in multiple countries, whether by virtue of an office or a branch, a sales presence, or partnerships, they might need to have an oversight of many different lists to ensure they remain compliant across geographies.

 Generally, financial services businesses are expected to take a risk-based approach — no one size fits all.
 This typically means applicants are assessed during the KYC process to decide whether CDD or EDD is necessary.
 Learn more about the difference between CDD and EDD in our blog.

 When it comes to PEPs and sanctions screening, many businesses are looking towards automated watchlist providers that provide real-time screening and track changes in lists.
 These providers give reports back to businesses during user onboarding, and if required provide ongoing monitoring — so inform businesses of changes of status to individuals to indicate if they are sanctioned having already been onboarded.

 Ideally, checks are run automatically, but it is good practice (at minimum) to check customers each time: (i) the relevant sanctions lists are changed; and/or (ii) there is a change in the customer’s / user’s details.
 It is also good practice to include directors, beneficial owners and third-party payees in the screening.

 Onfido’s watchlist monitoring solution screens user data at onboarding, and can be configured to re-screen users against chosen sources every 24 hours, and notify you with any updates.
 We supercharge our performance by using AI to index and dynamically update our data.
 This means we provide responses in near real-time, so you can make fast decisions that don't keep customers waiting.

-To find out more about how an Onfido’s solution can help businesses meet PEPs and sanctions screening regulations, take a look at our products dedicated to satisfying compliance needs: ID Record, Proof of Address and Watchlist.
+Find out more about how an Onfido’s solution can help businesses meet PEPs and sanctions screening regulations, take a look at our products dedicated to satisfying compliance needs: ID Record, Proof of Address and Watchlist.